 Written by artist Carissa Potter, It’s OK to Feel Things Deeply is a book about helping women cope with depression, grief, anxiety, and stress through empathy and humor.
 Featuring Potter’s original illustrations, her writing is an uplifting reminder that it’s normal to feel deeply— along with Potter’s personal reflections of wisdom to help her audience navigate through these deep emotions.
 Through practical guidance, meaningful messages of empathy, honesty, art and comedy, It’s Okay to Feel Things Deeply gives women the encouragement they need exactly when they need it.

 Quit Like A Woman

-Founder and CEO of Tempest—a female-focused recovery program—Holly Whitaker shares her addiction recovery journey while revealing the insidious role alcohol plays in our society and in the lives of women in her new book, Quit Like A Woman: The Radical Choice to Not Drink in a Culture Obsessed with Alcohol.
+Founder and CEO of Tempest, a female-focused recovery program, Holly Whitaker shares her addiction recovery journey in Quit Like A Woman: The Radical Choice to Not Drink in a Culture Obsessed with Alcohol, while revealing the insidious role alcohol plays in the lives of women.
 Written with both honesty and wit, Whitaker’s memoir explores the misogyny of drinking culture and even of recovery programs like Alcoholics Anonymous, arguing the program’s inability to address the unique needs of women and other historically oppressed people.